dakanji/RefindPlus/README-Dev.md

 - **UI Scaling:** WQHD monitors are correctly determined not to be HiDPI monitors and UI elements are not scaled up on such monitors when the RefindPlus-Specific `scale_ui` configuration token is set to automatically detect the screen resolution.
 RefindPlus also takes vertically orientated screens into account and additionally scales UI elements down when low resolution screens (less than 1025px on the longest edge) are detected.
 - **Hidden Tags:** RefindPlus always makes the "hidden_tags" tool available (even when the tool is not specified in the "showtools" list).
 This is done to ensure that when users hide items (always possible), such items can also be unhidden (only possible when the "hidden_tags" tool is available).
 Users that prefer not to use this feature can activate the RefindPlus-Specific `decline_help_tags` configuration token to switch it off.
 - **GOP Driver Provision:** RefindPlus attempts to ensure that UEFI 2.x GOP drivers are available on EFI 1.x units by attempting to reload such drivers when it detects an absence of GOP on such units to permit the use of modern GPUs on legacy units.
 Users that prefer not to use this feature can activate the RefindPlus-Specific `decline_reload_gop` configuration token to switch it off.
-- **AppleFramebuffer Provision:** RefindPlus defaults to always providing Apple framebuffers on Macs, when not available under certain circumstances.
+- **AppleFramebuffer Provision:** RefindPlus defaults to always providing Apple frame buffers on Macs, when not available under certain circumstances.
 This is done using a built in `SupplyAppleFB` feature.
 Users that prefer not to use this feature can activate the RefindPlus-Specific `decline_apple_fb` configuration token to switch it off.
 - **APFS Filesystem Provision:** RefindPlus defaults to always providing APFS Filesystem capability, when not available but is required, without a need to load an APFS driver.
 This is done using a built in `SupplyAPFS` feature.
 Users that prefer not to use this feature can activate the RefindPlus-Specific `decline_apfs_load` configuration token to switch it off.
-- **APFS Verbose Text Suppression:** RefindPlus defaults to always suppressesing verbose text output associated with loading APFS functionality by the built in `SupplyAPFS` feature.
+- **APFS Verbose Text Suppression:** RefindPlus defaults to always suppresses verbose text output associated with loading APFS functionality by the built in `SupplyAPFS` feature.
 Users that prefer not to use this feature can activate the RefindPlus-Specific `decline_apfs_mute` configuration token to switch it off.
 - **APFS PreBoot Volumes:** RefindPlus always synchronises APFS System and PreBoot partitions transparently such that the Preboot partitions of APFS volumes are always used to boot APFS formatted MacOS.
 Hence, a single option for booting MacOS on APFS volumes is presented in RefindPlus to provide maximum APFS compatibility, consistent with Apple's implementation.
 Users that prefer not to use this feature can activate the RefindPlus-Specific `decline_apfs_sync` configuration token to switch it off.
 - **Apple NVRAM Protection:** RefindPlus always prevents UEFI Windows Secure Boot from saving certificates to Apple NVRAM as this can result in damage and an inability to boot.
 Blocking these certificates does not impact the operation of UEFI Windows on Apple Macs.
 This filtering only happens when Apple firmware is detected and is not applied to other types of firmware.
 Users that prefer not to use this feature can activate the RefindPlus-Specific `decline_nvram_protect` configuration token to switch it off.
 - **Disabled Manual Stanzas:** The processing of a user configured boot stanza is halted once a `Disabled` setting is encountered and the `Entry` object returned 'as is'.
 The outcome is the same as upstream, which always proceeds to create and return a fully built object in such cases (subsequently discarded), and RefindPlus, which may return a partial object (similarly discarded).
 However, the approach adopted in RefindPlus allows for an optimised loading process particularly when such `Disabled` tokens are placed immediately after the `menuentry` line (see examples in the [config.conf-sample-Dev](https://github.com/dakanji/RefindPlus/blob/fc18306b33b64d8473c96364cca6a557cc53530f/config.conf-sample-Dev#L1124-L1130) file).
 This also applies to `submenuentry` items which can be enabled or disabled separately.
 - **Pointer Priority:** The upstream implementation of pointer priority is based on how the tokens appear in the configuration file(s) when both pointer control tokens, `enable_mouse` and `enable_touch`, are active.
-The last token read in the main configuration file and/or any supplementary/override configuration file will be used and the other diregarded.
+The last token read in the main configuration file and/or any supplementary/override configuration file will be used and the other disregarded.
 In RefindPlus however, the `enable_touch` token always takes priority when both tokens are active without regard to the order of appearance in the configuration file(s).
 This means that to use a mouse in RefindPlus, the `enable_touch` token must be disabled (default) in addition to enabling the `enable_mouse` token.
 - **DXE Driver Rescan:** The upstream implementation rescans for DXE drivers in a loop until all such available instances are connected.
 This is because some DXE drivers in some types of firmware are only revealed after other handles are connected.
 However, while this process is always done, and a minimum of two (2) handle connection runs always executed, most types of firmware do not have such `hidden` DXE drivers and the process can significantly reduce load speed or result in undesirable/defective DXE drivers being connected.
 RefindPlus therefore defaults to only running a single handle connection loop which satisfies most types of available firmware.
 However, users that require additional dispatch loops to reveal and connect such DXE drivers can activate the RefindPlus-Specific `enable_rescan_dxe` token.
 Additionally, pressing the `ESC` key to trigger the `RescanAll` feature would, as part of the process, temporarily activate a dispatch loop for DXE drivers in the firmware.

 ## Roll Your Own